 Southwest San Jose Specific Plan

 With assistance from PlaceWorks Planning and Environmental Consultants, the City has prepared an Initial Study to determine if the proposed Southwest San Jose Specific Plan (Specific Plan) could have a significant impact on the environment.
 The Initial Study indicates that adoption of a Mitigated Negative Declaration is the appropriate level of environmental review in accordance with the California Environmental Quality Act (CEQA).
-The review period for the Initial Study review and Drafted Mitigated Negative Declaration (MND) for the Specific Plan commences on June 9, 2016, and will conclude on June 28, 2016.
-The public is asked to submit any comments on the Initial Study and MND.
+The review period for the Initial Study review and Drafted Mitigated Negative Declaration (MND) for the Specific Plan commenced on June 9, 2016, and concluded on June 28, 2016.

 The Specific Plan proposes new land use standards and design guidelines to allow for the enhancement and redevelopment of a currently developed 3.96-acre site located near the southern end of the city.
 Proposed actions include: demolition of the existing two-story, 64-room motel (Knights Inn), and construction of a new, four-story hotel (Hampton Inn) with 121 rooms, pool and spa, and additional site improvements.